Nina-95-hub/Decodelabs-Internship/README.md

 # Decodelabs-Internship
-This is my fisrt Decodelabs Internship project in Excel which involved cleaning the data set provided.
+This is my first Decodelabs Internship project in Excel which involved cleaning the data set provided.